eXept Software AG Logo

 HalfFloats were traditionally seldom used, but seem to become more popular

-these days, as some 3D graphics accelerators and game engines use them
+these days, as machine learning algorithms, 3D graphics accelerators and game engines use them

-for very dense and compact storage of texture and vertex data.
+for dense and compact storage of neuron data, texture and vertex data.

 Notice, that HalfFloats are not supported as first class objects by the ST/X system;